Councillors, mayoralty and town twinning

 What is the Code of Conduct?

-Your Councillors must comply within the Council’s Code of Conduct.
+Your Councillors must comply within the Council’s Code of Conduct in Part 5 of the Constitution.
 This states how a member conducts the business of the authority, conducts the business of the office to which the person has been elected/appointed or acts as a representative of the authority.

 Your Councillors must register financial and other interests within 28 days of election and declare relevant interests at a meeting.